slasherdude/SENG5199/Project_0_Python.md

 ## Submission

+Each problem should have a main function that tests your function.
+Have a seperate file for each problem.
-I will create a repo for each of you, and you can submit your assignment to your repo.
+I will create a repo for each of you to submit to.